statamic/docs/content/collections/docs/email.md

 ---
 ## Overview

-Statamic taps into Laravel's clean, simple API over the popular [SwiftMailer][swiftmailer] library (don't worry, the library is better than the neglected webpage) with drivers for SMTP, Mailgun, Postmark, Amazon SES, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud based service of your choice.
+Statamic taps into Laravel's clean, simple mail API with drivers for SMTP, Mailgun, Postmark, Amazon SES, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud based service of your choice.

 ## Configuring